MiamiOH-CSE274/Portfolio/README.md

 TODO: Define/describe each of the following terms, as they apply to memory management in C++

 * The call stack (not to be confused with the stack data structure!)
+	The order in which functions are run, when the main method calls a function, it stacks that new function on top of itself, and the stack is always resolved top-down, so that the last function called resolves then the one that called it resolves and so on.
 * The heap (not to be confused with the heap data structure!)
+	A pool of memory used for allocation.
+When the 'new' operator is used, memory is allocated from the heap.
 * Address
+	The location in memory of any piece of data.
 * Pointer
+	Stores the address of another variable, making it directly accessible through dereferencing.

 TODO: Answer the following questions about memory management and dynamic variables

 * What is a memory leak, and why is it bad?
+	If 'new' is used, but there is not a 'delete' to balance it, the mheap will run out of memory to allocate eventually.
+This is bad.
 * What is a dangling pointer (or dangling reference), and why is it dangerous?
+	A dangling pointer is a pointer that doesn't actaully point to anything (and a dangling reference is something that is no longer pointed to.)
+	These are useless to us and waste memory space, slowing everything down.
 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
+	A destructor deletes all remaining 'new' objects so that the memory can be returned to the stack.
+	Java has automatic garbage collection so anything it sees is unused from that point on is automatically returned to the heap.
 5 - Create collection classes using templates in C++
 ----
 TODO: Answer the following questions about templates in C++